MatchAPI/MatchAPI-Schema/README.md

 This repository contains the official MatchAPI JSON Schema standard and documentation.

+> [!IMPORTANT]
+> MatchAPI JSON Schema and provided documentation are the intellectual property of [Esprow Pte.
+Ltd](https://www.esprow.com/).
+>
+> MatchAPI™ is a trademark of Esprow Pte.
+Ltd. All rights reserved.

 ## Licensing

 - The JSON Schema files are licensed under the **Apache License 2.0**, with an additional clause prohibiting misrepresentation and unauthorized rebranding.
 - The documentation is licensed under the **Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)** license.
 You may share it, but you may not modify or adapt it.

+For complete terms, please refer to [LICENSE](https://matchapi.org/license)

 ## Summary of Allowed Uses